-I’ve been living with Neuroendocrine Cancer for 8 years so I must be cured, right?
-Unfortunately not as straightforward as this, and I’m guessing this is the case for many cancers.
-Doctors clearly need to be careful when saying the word “cured‘ even if there is a small likelihood that a cancer will recur.
-There’s plenty of ‘conservative’ and alternative terms that can be used, such as ‘stable’, ‘no evidence of disease (NED)’, ‘in remission’ or ‘complete response’.
-However, I don’t see the latter two much in Neuroendocrine disease circles.
+I’ve been living with Neuroendocrine Cancer since 2010 (I guess I had it some yeas before), so I must be cured, right?
+Unfortunately not as straightforward as this, and I’m guessing this is also the case for many cancers.
+Doctors are faced with word challenges daily because patients understandingly cling to certain words for which they interpret perhaps different than a doctor.
+Doctors, therefore, need to be careful when saying the word “cured‘ even if there is a small likelihood that a cancer will recur.
+Even the word ‘curative’ in relation to a therapy needs to be carefully contextualised.
+There’s plenty of ‘conservative’ and ‘safer’ alternative terms that can be used, such as ‘stable’, ‘no evidence of disease (NED)’, ‘in remission’ or ‘complete response’.
+However, to be truthful, I don’t see the latter two much in Neuroendocrine disease anecdotally.

 So with all these ‘ifs’ and ‘buts’, what exactly is a cure?

 Answering this question isn’t a simple case of ‘yes’ or ‘no’, because it depends on the way that the term ‘cancer’ is defined.
 It should actually be viewed as an umbrella term for a collection of hundreds of different diseases.
 They all share the fundamental characteristic of rogue cells growing out of control, but each type of cancer, and each person’s individual cancer, is unique and comes with its own set of challenges.
 That doesn’t mean individual cases of cancer can’t be cured.
 Many cancers in fact already can be.